onuroksuz/cifar100/README.md

 then it has decreased and the gap has widened a little.
 The epoch they are closest to here is the 5th epoch.

 ![Screen Shot 2021-08-31 at 12 28 15 AM (1)](https://user-images.githubusercontent.com/7634028/133727323-d8f97b41-a7d2-4aa0-af8a-be51cdd4e97b.png)

+Validation accuracy also decreased, but training accuracy was less.
+There are many local minimums but the network managed to exceed it.